4 of 5 stars

 Central to the movie is the romance between Bond and Tracy di Vicenzo (Diana Rigg), daughter of crime lord Marc-Ange Draco (Gabriele Ferzetti , Once Upon a Time in the West).
 Bond saves her from committing suicide in the pre-title sequence, then begins to woo her to use her father’s connections to track down Blofeld, but falls in love with her in the process.
 An original song, “We Have All the Time in the World,” sung by Louis Armstrong, plays as a motif during their romantic scenes, which is effective in drumming up additional emotion, even if the romantic musical interlude feels like it was lifted directly from Butch Cassidy and the Sundance Kid, released two months before OHMSS.
 (This was the ’60s–every movie since The Graduate needed a pointless musical interlude.)

 This makes the ending all the more tragic.
 Cynical viewers might say it was necessary to kill off Tracy at the end so Bond could continue his womanizing ways in the next movie—as if to hit a reset button.
 I disagree.
-Bond girls are often killed toward the middle of the films as part of the formula to provide 007 extra motivation to complete his mission—the “now it’s personal” motive.
+Bond girls are typically killed toward the middle of the film as part of the formula to provide 007 extra motivation to complete his mission—the “now it’s personal” motive.
 However, Tracy is killed at the final scene, and the film ends with Bond crying over the dead body of his bride, who is never really avenged in subsequent films.
 The ending is very emotional, and audiences left with their heads hanging.
 Bond films are supposed to end with him conquering the villain and getting the girl, preferably on a life boat or raft.
 The unresolved murder hangs like a cloud over the rest of the series.

 That pretty much sums up the reason this movie “flopped”—they tried to change too much too quickly.
 I don’t mean replacing Connery with some guy off the street or opting for a more serious tone, but by not ending the film on a life raft—an essential element to the Bond formula.